 - A lot of perfectly good kitchens and bathrooms get ripped out for the sake of fashion.
 Simple changes like a lick of paint or new kitchen cupboard doors can transform a room without the environmental impact (or the cost).

 - Upcycle old pieces of furniture into something new.
-For example, here’s how your old appliances can be given a beautiful new lease of life.

 - Put your woodworking skills to good use and re-purpose old wood to make furniture, storage or toys.